First of all, parents, remember this is all about PROGRESS, not PERFECTION.

 In the spirit of improving this “good enough is good enough” routine, consider tossing a container of JB SKRUB face pads into your kid’s backpack as a substitute for a proper cleaning routine.
 Your kid can swipe his face quickly on the way to school to remove dirt and grime and repeat after PE class as well.
 (Here’s hoping those sneakers made it!)
 Face pads, otherwise known as toner pads, are never going to be a perfect substitute for a proper skincare routine, but regular use of face pads can help dissolve some of the build-up on skin that leads to clogged pores in kids who aren’t even old enough for “real acne”.

-So is there a difference between face pads?
 What about baby wipes?
 Will they do the trick?

 Now we are getting into trickier territory.
 Baby wipes are terrific for getting sticky hands clean, but they are not ideal for faces, as they may be scented or leave a residue behind.